-Students nominate the 6 subjects they would like to complete in senior schooling that align to their SET Plan pathway.
+Students nominate the 6 subjects and 2 reserves they would like to complete in seniors chooling that align to their SET Plan pathway.

-CONFIRMATION

-OF SUBJECT

-CHOICES

-TERM 4

-Reflect on evidence of learning to confirm subject choices and support desired pathways.
+CONFIRMATION OF SUBJECT CHOICES TERM 4 Reflect on evidence of learning to confirm subject choices and support desired pathways.